American Studies

 Major in American Studies

 A minimum of nine courses is required to complete the major.
-Please note that as of January 2018 Major requirements have changed, beginning with the Class of 2020.
-Please consult with the department if there are any questions.
+Please note that as of 2025, Major requirements have changed.
+Please consult with the department if you have any questions.

 Minor in American Studies